Fulfilling Your Purpose As An Incarnated Angel

-The truth is, on a large scale, the mess the world is already in is truly overwhelming, yet the good news is that you and I can make a difference.
-While not all of us have the wherewithal to reach huge crowds of people as did Mahatma Gandhi and Martin Luther King, Jr., as well as other heroic figures I could name, each of us has more Angelic power than we realize.
+The truth is, on a large scale, the mess the world is in today is truly overwhelming, yet the good news is that you and I can make a difference.
+While not all of us have the wherewithal to reach huge crowds of people as did Mahatma Gandhi and Martin Luther King, Jr., as well as many other heroic figures, each of us has more Angelic power than we realize.

 Each of us can assist others who truly need the help.
-Whenever I see a person who is being mistreated by another, I think of what I can do to help.
-Much of my work in this vein comes in the form of helping clients who have been mistreated by family members their entire lives, and who may even have had trouble being accepted by others as well.
+Whenever I see a person who is being mistreated by another, I try to think of something that I can do to help.
+Much of the work I do in this area comes in the form of helping clients who have been mistreated by family members their entire lives, and who may even have had trouble being accepted by others as well.

-I once saw a movie called “The Seventh Seal”, in which a Knight and his squire return to Sweden from the crusades, only to find that their country is plagued by the Black Death.
-They have to face the grim reality that all those years away from home, fighting for the Crusades was for naught.
+I once saw a movie called “The Seventh Seal”, in which a Knight and his squire return to Sweden from The Crusades, only to find that their country was plagued by the Black Death.
+They had to face the grim reality that all those years away from home, fighting for The Crusades was for naught.
 Then, Death, in a personified form, appears to the Knight and tells him it is his time.
 In return, the Knight challenges Death to a chess game for his life.

 She is really an innocent young woman, and the Knight and the Squire know this.
 They discuss the fact that they have the wherewithal and prowess to rescue her, but come to the faulty conclusion that since she’s already suffered so much, it wouldn’t do any good to save her.

 That was the point where I became horrified.
 What a ridiculous notion!
 “She’s been suffering so much, we might as well allow her to continue suffering”?
 What nonsense!
 They should have gotten her down from the cross, and they should have saved her.
 Absolutely!